MOSH-Insa-Toulouse/BoulardBourdonTarrade/README.md

 The Arduino Uno is able to measure the tension and the resistance of your sensor as is.

-However, if you want to measure electrical resistances while deflecting the sensor, you will need to use the 2 points calibration menu, named "Etalon 2 points".
+However, if you want to measure the deflection of the sensor, you will need to use the 2 points calibration menu, named "Etalon 2 points".
 First, simply straighten the sensor and press the rotary encoder once.
 This will calibrate the resistance at the sensor's rest position (R0).
 Afterwards, rotate the same encoder to a chosen angle of deflection, before applying said angle onto the sensor.
 Once applied, press the encoder once.
 Repeat this step and press the encoder again to finalise the calibration.